-Addressing a Job Gap on Your Resume
+Addressing An Employment Gap on Your Resume

 This blog post originated from a conversation on the e-list group of my professional organization, Career Directors International.

 The discussion was about good strategies for stay-at-home-moms who are transitioning back to the workplace to account for that time gap on their resumes.

 I myself have a few time gaps in my career, but for a different reason.
 Being a bit of a vagabond by nature, particularly when I was younger and unclear on my career path, I took several extended international trips lasting 2 – 6 months that were always followed by a transition/relocation period.